TomasHubelbauer/markright/readme.md

 This will verify that the given file has given content.

+### File name tracking

+Everywhere where a file name is accepted, `_` can be passed in.
+It will resolve to the last file name used, making the difference between editing a single file in multiple steps and jumping between various files more pronounced so that the difference is easy to spot.
+Also, changing file names does not require multiple edits this way.

+On top of this, if they file name has a MarkRight directive suffix (?, +, -, ±), you can leave out even the underscore and just use the directive standalone.
+MR will know to restore the last known file name in this case, too.

 ## Considerations

 There are unsolved problems, such as the exact syntax of the code blocks or how